 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision 1 The views and opinions of all pupils are respected and valued through the relationships that they share with each other and all members of staff.
-Pupil voice is heard through: conversations with staff School Council Annual Pupil Survey Circle Time/PSHE activities I wish my teacher knew Playground leaders Students with SEND are included and valued and there is an expectation for them to contribute.
+Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all pupils are respected and valued through the relationships that they share with each other and all members of staff.
+Pupil voice is heard through: conversations with staff School Council Annual Pupil Survey Circle Time/PSHE activities I wish my teacher knew Skills Builder Picture News Students with SEND are included and valued and there is an expectation for them to contribute.
 Targeted and flexible groupings promote conversation and give opportunities for listening.
-'Time to Talk' and 'Socially Speaking' programmes are used when required to develop children's speaking and listening skills.
-Individual support is responsive to the views of the pupil and is recorded in an Individual Personal Learning Plan (PLP) Pupils are an integral part of TAC, PEP and SEN reviews.
+Individual support is responsive to the views of the pupil and is recorded in a Personal Learning Plan (PLP) Pupils are an integral part of TAC, PEP and SEND reviews.
 The Trauma informed school's (TIS) programme identifies and nurtures children to flourish in life.
-Assisted technology allows children with communication needs to be heard.